epykure/epyk-ui/README.md

 The Framework can be included within a Jupyter or JupyterLab project.
 But this will lead to some limitations - for example Ajax and Socket will not be available.

-Web pages generated are compatible with the common modern web frameworks
+The generated Web pages are compatible with the common modern web frameworks.

 <div align="center" >
     <img width=600 src="https://github.com/epykure/epyk-ui/raw/master/epyk/static/images/architecture.PNG">
 </div>

-But the target is to be full stack developers and be flexible enought to integrate our UI pages to any existing ecosystems.
+But the target is to be full stack developers and be flexible enough to integrate our UI pages to any existing ecosystem.
-Thus some outs features are available to wrap page to be visible on any server
+Thus some outs features are available to wrap page to be visible on any server.

-This encourage the collaboration and break the IT silos.
+This encourages the collaboration and breaks the IT silos.
 It can fully work in an Agile way of working as developers, business analysts, product owners and users can work on the same stack and improve directly the final product.
 Any work done on the side within Jupyter or standalone Python scripts can be easily integrated !

 <div align="center" >